owncloud/ocis/docs/ocis/migration.md

 As a user, I need a seamless migration and not lose data by any chance.

 ### Stage-0
-Is the pre-migration stage having a functional ownCloud 10 instance
+Is the pre-migration stage having a functional ownCloud 10 instance.

 ### Stage-1
 Introduce OpenID Connect to server and Clients

 ### Stage-2
-Introduce new web ui, let end users get used to it voluntarily
+Install and introduce ownCloud Web and let users test it voluntarily.

 ### Stage-3
-start oCIS backend and make read only tests on existing data using owncloud storage driver and database backed share manager
+Start oCIS backend and make read only tests on existing data using the `owncloud` storage driver which will read (and write)
+- blobs from the same datadirectory layout as in ownCloud 10 and
+- metadata from the ownCloud 10 databas
+The oCIS share manager will read share infomation from the owncloud database as well.
+- [ ] *we need a share manager that can read from the oc 10 db as well as from whatever new backend will be used for a pure oCIS setup.
+Currently, that would be the json file.
+Or that is migrated after all users have switched to oCIS. ~~~~ jfd*

 ### Stage-4
-test updating data using oCIS backend
+Test writing data with oCIS into the existing ownCloud 10 datafolder using the `owncloud` storage driver.

 ### Stage-5
-introduce reverse proxy and switch over early adoptors, let admins gain trust in the new backend
+Introduce reverse proxy and switch over early adoptors, let admins gain trust in the new backend by comparing metrics of the two systems and having it running in parallel.

 ### Stage-6
-voluntary transition period and subsequent hard deadline for all users
+Voluntary transition period and subsequent hard deadline for all users

 ### Stage-7
 disable oc10 in the proxy, all requests are now handled by oCIS, shut down oc10 web servers and redis (or keep for calendar & contacts only? rip out files from oCIS?)